nheimlich/dotfiles/README.md

 # dotfiles
-Showcase of my tools and customization for my own workflow.
+tools and customization for my own workflow.

 #### current working directory is $HOME.